-We recognize that our employees are the most valuable resource in the company.
+We recognize that our employees are the most valuable resource in the company and continue to be part of a well-oiled machine delivering admirable results and a force for good.
 Our employees have continued to demonstrate culture of innovation, ethics, and integrity which has created unparalleled value for our stakeholders.